Latest student news

 Update on rail services to and from campus

-Ongoing rail transport problems have made travel difficult for staff and students for several months, and industrial action by Southern railway drivers and conductors is set to affect travel to and from campus in January.
+Ongoing rail transport problems have made travel difficult for staff and students for many months, and industrial action by Southern railway drivers and conductors has affected travel to and from campus in 2016 and 2017.

-Senior managers have been speaking to MPs, local politicians and the local authority about this issue, seeking improvements to services and asking what support can be provided to the University community while the problems persist.
+Senior managers have been speaking to MPs, local politicians and the local authority about the problems, seeking improvements to services and asking what support can be provided to the University community while industrial action continues.

 In the coming months, the University will continue working with external organisations and will look for opportunities to make the case for a better rail service for students and staff.